Harvey Goldsmith

-Harvey Goldsmith CBE (born 4 March 1946 in Edgware, Middlesex) is an English performing arts promoter.
-He is best known as a promoter of rock concerts, charity concerts, television broadcasts for the Prince's Trust and more recently the Teenage Cancer Trust shows at the Royal Albert Hall.
+Harvey Goldsmith CBE (born 4 March 1946) is an English performing arts promoter.
+He is best known as a promoter of rock concerts, charity concerts, television broadcasts for the Prince's Trust and the Teenage Cancer Trust shows at the Royal Albert Hall.

 In 1985, Goldsmith promoted the Live Aid concert held at Wembley Stadium in London.
 During early 2007, he appeared on the Channel 4 programme Get Your Act Together with Harvey Goldsmith.
 In October the same year, he promoted a reunion concert for surviving members of Led Zeppelin in memory of Atlantic Records founder Ahmet Ertegun, which was held at London's O2 Arena.